ericjenn/working-groups/safety-related-profile/documents/profile_opset/slice/slice.md

 - shape of `E` is ($2$) with values `[4, 6]`
 - shape of `K` is ($2$) with values `[1, 2]`

+Once there are no negative values for `S` and `E`, the clamped tensors `S'` and `E'` are equal to `S` and `E`, respectively.

 Finally, the following figure illustrates operator Slice applied on input `X` with the above parameters, resulting in output `Y` with shape ($4, 3$).

 <img src="./imgs/example.png" alt="drawing" width="100%"/>

 In order to understand how the shape of output `Y` is computed, the following figure illustrates the slicing process along each axis.

 For the horizontal axis and starting from the black square we can do two steps and the third one is incomplete.
-Once there is an incomplete step we have to add one [<b><span style="font-family: 'Courier New', monospace">f</span></b>](#f) (ensuring that the dimension is equal to the total number of steps, completed or not).
+Once there is an incomplete step we have to add one ( [<b><span style="font-family: 'Courier New', monospace">f</span></b>](#f) - ensuring that the dimension is equal to the total number of steps, completed or not).
 In this case it is clear that the dimension should be three yet only 2 steps were completed.

 For the vertical axes there is no incomplete steps and the dimension is the same as the number of steps completed.
 <img src="./imgs/m_explanation.png" alt="drawing" width="100%"/>